 A CMS FQDN MAY translate into a list of multiple IP addresses, as would be the case with the NCS clustered Call Agents.
-In those cases, the MTA MUST initially establish SAs with one of the IP addresses returned by the DNS Server.
+In those cases, the MTA MUST initiate Kerberized key management with one of the IP addresses returned by the DNS Server.
 The MTA MAY also establish SAs with the additional CMS IP addresses.